webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 * The fragment shader writes to textures indirectly through the render pass description

-To execute shaders on the GPU you need to create all of these resources and set up this state.
+To execute shaders on the GPU, you need to create all of these resources and set up this state.
 Creation of resources is relatively straightforward.
-One interesting thing is most WebGPU resources can not be changed after creation.
+One interesting thing is that most WebGPU resources can not be changed after creation.
 You can change their contents but not their size, usage, format, etc...
 If you want to change any of that stuff you create a new resource and destroy the old one.